Cyclic operads, Koszul complexes, and hairy graph complexes: Cyclic operads and modules over twisted Brauer categories

 for $a, b , c \in B$.
 (Here the ordering of $\mathbf{6}$ has been used to induce the standard choice of orientation of the chords and can be used to order the chords using the order of their left hand endpoints.)

 These diagrams are subject to the obvious $\kk$-multilinearity condition and the $\sigma$-chord orientation relation.
 The automorphism group (in the above example, $\sym_6$) acts by relabelling the nodes and then rewriting the diagram using the canonical order on $\mathbf{6}$, keeping track of the orientation of the chords and their order.
-The $\sigma$-chord orientation relation can then be used to ensure that all chords have the `clockwise' orientation.
+The $\sigma$-chord orientation relation can be used to ensure that all chords have the `clockwise' orientation with respect to this planar representation given by the canonical order on $\mathbf{6}$.

 To state the identification of the underlying $\kk \fb$-modules in Lemma \ref{lem:sfb_lfb_algebra_inv} below, we recall the following:

 \begin{lem} Suppose that $M$ is a $\kk \sym_2$-module and $t$ is a positive integer, then there is a canonical action of $\sym_2 \wr \sym_t$ on $M^{\otimes t}$ characterized by the following: \begin{enumerate} \item the subgroup $\sym_t\subset \sym_2 \wr \sym_t$ acts via place permutations on $M^{\otimes t}$; \item restricted to the subgroup $\sym_2 ^{\times t} \subset \sym_2 \wr \sym_t$, the module identifies as the $t$-fold exterior tensor product $M^{\boxtimes t}$. \end{enumerate} \end{lem}